Get to Know Your Counsellor

-I work with clients on an individual basis as well as through group workshop sessions.
+I work with teens, adults, and older adults on an individual basis as well as through group workshop sessions.
 I am also passionate about working with fellow empaths and highly sensitive people to help them learn to ground and balance their energy in a world that can seem overwhelming at times.

 - Person-Centered: Developing safety and trust is essential in our work together.
 You get to decide how and when our journey unfolds.
 My role is to support you in achieving your goals.
 As your therapist I will be genuine, empathetic, and non-judgmental.

 - Strength-Based: Focusing on internal strengths and resources can help to empower you and elevate self confidence and positive thoughts and emotions.